Saleno-Center-for-Human-Flourishing/landing-site/docs/events/Meta-Ethics/Course-Material/week-06.md

 !!! note "A Valid Argument"

-    A set of premises that guarantee a given conclusion
+    A set of premises that guarantee a given conclusion.

 !!! note "A Sound Argument"

-    A set of ***true*** premises that guarantee a given conclusion
+    A set of ***true*** premises that guarantee a given conclusion.

 We talked about some common valid argument forms and invalid ones.